 - The iron in daily vitamins can make nausea worse.
 Take vitamins with food or just before bed.
 If this doesn’t help, then decrease or talk to your midwife about pausing taking daily vitamins until your nausea is gone.
 Vitamins are supposed to fill the nutrient gaps in your diet – if you eat worse because of increased nausea, then they are not helping.
 Continue to take folic acid alone on a daily basis.

 - Take 250 mg capsules up to four times a day, or 5-6 cups of fluid per day.
 Try ginger ale, ginger beer, ginger tea, candied ginger or ginger-lemonade.

 - Many essential oils are off-limits in pregnancy.
 However, smelling lavender and/or citrus essential oils may help.
 Try putting some in a bath.

 - Research has been shown acupuncture to be effective.
-Look for a practitioner with experience in treating pregnant women, such as Courtney Morris, our Pomegranate acupuncturist.
+Look for a practitioner with experience in treating pregnant women

 - Diclectin is a medication considered safe for treating nausea in pregnancy.
 It is a combination of Vitamin B6 and an antihistamine.
 It can have uncomfortable side effects such as dry mouth or sleepiness, so it’s usually only for serious nausea.
 Ask your midwife for more info and/or a prescription.